American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 - Rib depth and chest development

 The Koopa × Aura pairing is engineered for buyers who want next-level Pocket Bullies: compact, muscular, correct, and confident.
-Aura contributes balance and feminine refinement; Koopa contributes density, headpiece, and presence.
+Aura contributes balance and feminine refinement; Koopa contributes density, headpiece, and unmistakable presence.

 Male 1 — “Koopa Signature Type”